Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/PackagingGuides/bento4.md

 The values from the CPIX documents will need to be copied and pasted to the corresponding section in the examples below.

-For more information, please refer to the Bento4 Documentation which can be found at the following link - [Bento4 Documentation](https://www.bento4.com/documentation/mp4dash/)
+For more information, please refer to the documentation from [Bento4](https://www.bento4.com/documentation/mp4dash/).

 ### Packaging Content with Widevine and Playready DRM

-Below is an example of how we can send a request to Bento4 to encrypt our content with Widevine and Playready DRM and package it:
+Below is an example of how we can send a request to Bento4 to encrypt our content with Widevine and PlayReady DRM and package it:

 ```text
 mp4dash --encryption-key=<key_id_hex_value>:<content_key_hex_value> --playready --widevine-header=#<Widevine_PSSH> --mpd-name=<name_of_manifest> <name_of_video_file>.mp4 <name_of_audio_file>.mp4